maskeddd/doordash-gen-rs/README.md

 ## Configure

 The tool can be configured in the included `config.toml` file.
 Most items are required.
+For a full list of config options, see `example.config.toml`.

 ```toml
 first_name = "John"